 Sysco sells to restaurants, hospitals, universities, nursing homes, schools, and companies that manage commercial dining.
 Its sales team of 8,500+ uses Salesforce to track opportunities and better manage relationships.
 Reps spend over 90% of their time on the road, so the ability to access customer information from their personal mobile devices is critical.
 A custom app — called Sysco360 — helps them discover cross-sell and upsell opportunities.
 “Salesforce is helping our entire business grow,” said Shurts.
 “In Houston alone, we’re up 14% year over year.”

 Sysco is made up of 70+ operating companies, so making it easy to share data between individual entities is essential.
-The Salesforce Platform adds a layer of agility to the company’s SAP back end so reps can easily access data and reports while visiting customer sites or from the company’s 70+ warehouses.
+The Customer 360 Platform adds a layer of agility to the company’s SAP back end so reps can easily access data and reports while visiting customer sites or from the company’s 70+ warehouses.

 Chatter is used companywide, so 45,000+ employees spread across the individual operating companies can access Salesforce records, share information, and trade best practices from their mobile devices.
 The ability to collaborate from anywhere helps bridge the geographical gap among operations in the U.S., Canada, and Ireland.
 “For the first time we can do team selling, and work together across geographies,” said Shurts.
 “And, Chatter creates a more social leadership dynamic.
 It creates an open dialogue across the entire organization that has really glued us together.”